 Hot Aisle Containment compared to Cold Aisle Containment

 In a Cold Aisle containment system, cool air from the cooling system is contained, while hot server exhaust air is circulated freely away from the system.
-In a Hot Aisle containment system, hot exhaust air is flowed upwards and returns to the cooling exchangers, usually via fan power.
+In a Hot Aisle containment system, hot exhaust air is flowed upwards and returns to the cooling exchanger, usually via fan power.
 AKCP has sensors designed specifically for hot and cold aisle containment monitoring.
 These include cabinet thermal maps, differential air pressure sensors and the cabinet analysis sensor.

 Cold Aisle containment is compatible with a raised floor retrofit, especially if there is no ceiling air circulation.
 Its advantage is to leave the cabinets more or less as they are, as long as they are in a Cold Aisle/Hot Aisle containment setup.
 The contractor can build the containment system around the present Cold Aisles.